 He then went on to work on games such as Tenchu II (PS1), Star Wars: Demolition (PS1), Toy Story 2 (DC PAL), Star Trek: Invasion (PS1), Toy Story Racer (GBC), Disney's The Lion King: Simba's Mighty Adventure (PS1), Road Champs: BXS Stunt Racing (GBC), and Matt Hoffman's Pro BMX (PS1).

 One of the highlights of his career at Activision is the opportunity to work with famed Tony Hawk developer Neversoft with two exciting titles: Tony Hawk's Pro Skater 2 (PS1) and the original Spider-Man (PS1).
 Spider-Man (PS1), produced by Marc Turndorf and TQ Jefferson, was a critically acclaimed title boasting many sales and is still considered by many gamers as one of the best super hero games ever created - and Tony Hawk 2, with its new Manual system, revolutionized the action sports genre once more.

 Being part of the other side of the industry, that is, the media, gave him a unique perspective on the business side and the different challenges developers face in the industry today.
-He met Dave Halverson and Brady Fietcher through mutual friends, as well as attended the unveilings of the Microsoft XBOX and the Nintendo GameCube at their respective Press Conferences.
+Currently, he is the Editor-in-Chief of Gamer Horizon and the co-host of Backlog BBQ and The Social Link gaming podcasts.